longhorn/website/content/docs/1.1.1/advanced-resources/backing-image.md

 Longhorn natively supports backing images since v1.1.1.

-A QCOW2 or RAW image can be set as the backing/base image of a Longhorn volume, which allows Longhorn to be integreted with a VM like [Harvester](https://github.com/rancher/harvester).
+A QCOW2 or RAW image can be set as the backing/base image of a Longhorn volume, which allows Longhorn to be integrated with a VM like [Harvester](https://github.com/rancher/harvester).

 ## Create and Use a Backing Image